Lloyds Banking Group

 Extensible operating model

 Platform designed to support multiple regulated entities and jurisdictions.
 Consistent policy control with localised parameters and routing.
+New jurisdictions and brands onboarded through configuration, not code.

 Engagement Timeline